raspberrypilearning/blender-render-snow-scene/en/step_2.md

 --- task ---

-Play your animation by clicking the **Play** icon or by moving the green bar on the timeline at the bottom of the screen.
+Play your animation by clicking the **Play** icon or by moving the bar on the timeline at the bottom of the screen.
 Do you like how it looks?

 ![Play the animation](images/blender-play.png)